jjiantong/Awesome-KV-Cache-Optimization/README.md

 🔷 **Spatial** — where is KV cache placed and migrated?\
 🔷 **Structural** — how is KV cache represented and managed?

-🧠 Grounded in this taxonomy, we analyze **cross-behavior synergies** and **behavior–objective effects**, revealing overlooked regions and concrete open challenges.
+🧠 Grounded in this taxonomy, we analyze **cross-behavior co-design affinity** and **behavior–objective effects**, revealing overlooked regions and concrete open challenges.

 ### Contributing